Joel Keith Mann

 Joel Keith Mann (August 1, 1780 – August 28, 1857) was an American politician from Pennsylvania who served as a Jacksonian member of the U.S. House of Representatives from 1831 to 1835.

 Early life

 Mann was born in Cheltenham Township, Pennsylvania to Samuel M. and Margaret Keith Mann.
 He was educated in the common schools and worked as a farmer.

 Career

 He was a member of the Pennsylvania House of Representatives from 1817 to 1820.
 He served in the Pennsylvania State Senate for the 3rd district from 1824 to 1829.

 Mann was elected as a Jacksonian to the Twenty-second and Twenty-third Congresses.
 He served as chairman of the United States House Committee on Accounts during the Twenty-third Congress.
 He resumed agricultural pursuits and died in Jenkintown, Pennsylvania.
-Interment in the Abington Presbyterian Church Cemetery in Abington, Pennsylvania.